teamdeeson/deeson-dev-challenge/README.md

 1. What is master and what did it do when you ran master-ensure-modules?
 2. What are features and how did they help configure your local build?
-3. What is drush and how will it help you to develop your site?
+3. What is Drush and how will it help you to develop your site?
 4. In the ddc_theme module, what is the `ddc_theme_preprocess_node` function doing?
 5. What is the purpose of the Gruntfile.js file in the ddc_theme and how do you use it?